On the various notions of Poincar\'e duality pair: The K u nneth Theorems

 which is similar to \eqref{cross}.

 More generally, suppose $(A,B)$ and $(C,D)$ are pairs of topological spaces.
-We can similarly define the cross product on the chain level of singular chain complexes, which yields a chain homotopy inverse of the Eilenberg-Zilber homomorphism.
+We can similarly define the cross product on the chain level of singular chain complexes, which yields a chain homotopy inverse of the Alexander-Whitney homomorphism (cf. \cite[(29.27)]{Greenberg_Harper}).

 \begin{proof}[Proof of Theorem \ref{thm_Kunneth_cross}] If $(A,B)$ and $(C,D)$ are finite simplicial pairs, the proof is elementary.
 In this case, we can use instead the simplicial chain and cochain complexes.
 The conclusion is true even on the chain level.